 - c.
-A copy of the complete application, the District analysis and the proposed permit at District offices for public review and comment during normal business hours; - d.
+A copy of the complete application, the District analysis and the proposed permit at District offices for public review and comment during normal business hours. - d.
 A written response to persons or agencies that submitted written comments which are postmarked by the close of the public notice and comment period.
 All written comments and responses to such comments shall be kept on file at the District office and made available upon request.
 [Reference: 40 CFR Part 70.7(h)(5) and 70.8] - e.
-After completion of the public notice and comment period pursuant to subsection ab., above, written notice to the U.S. EPA of the proposed decision along with copies of the proposed permit, the District analysis, the public notice submitted for publication, the Districts's response to written comments, and all necessary supporting information.
+After completion of the public notice and comment period pursuant to subsection b., above, written notice to the U.S. EPA of the proposed decision along with copies of the proposed permit, the District analysis, the public notice submitted for publication, the Districts's response to written comments, and all necessary supporting information.
 [Reference: 40 CFR Part 70.8] - 2.
 For minor permit modifications, the APCO shall provide written notice of the proposed decision to the U.S. EPA, the ARB, and any affected state.
-[The District should plan to make a proposed decision concurrently with , or very soon after, deeming the application complete.]
 Additionally, the District shall provide to the U.S. EPA (and, upon request, to the ARB or any affected state) copies of the proposed permit, the District analysis, and all necessary supporting information.
 The District analysis shall include a statement that sets forth the legal and factual basis for the proposed permit conditions, including references to the applicable statutory and regulatory provisions.
 [Reference: 40 CFR Part 70.7(a)(1)(iii and v) and (5)]